Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Contact-Shadows.md

 To use Contact Shadows in your Scene, you must first enable them for your Cameras.
 In the Inspector for your HDRP Asset, go to the **Default Frame Settings** > **Lighting** section and enable the **Contact Shadows** checkbox.
 All Cameras can now render Contact Shadows unless you override a Camera’s individual [Frame Settings](Frame-Settings).

 Contact Shadows use the [Volume](Volumes.html) framework, which means that, to enable and modify Contact Shadow properties, you must add a **Contact Shadows** override to a [Volume](Volumes.html) in your Scene.
-To add **Contact Shadows** to a Volume, select the Volume component in the Scene or Hierarchy to view it in the Inspector, then navigate to **Add component overrides > Shadowing** and click on **Contact Shadows**.
+To add **Contact Shadows** to a Volume, select the Volume component in the Scene or Hierarchy to view it in the Inspector, then navigate to **Add Override > Shadowing** and click on **Contact Shadows**.
 HDRP now applies **Contact Shadows** to any Camera this Volume affects.

 You can enable Contact Shadows on a per Light basis for Directional, Point, and Spot Lights.
 Tick the **Enable** checkbox under the **Contact Shadows** drop-down in the **Shadows** section of each Light to indicate that HDRP should calculate Contact Shadows for that Light.